What Are Common Emotional Challenges Children Face Today

 5. Low Self-Esteem

-A child with low self-esteem may say mean things about themselves.
-They may think they are not good enough.
+A child with low self-esteem may say mean things about themselves and think they are not good enough.
 This can come from bullying, hard school work, or feeling different.

 6. Sleep Problems